 In this contribution, three improved signaling methods of user defined quantization matrices (QMs) are proposed.
 In VVC Draft 7, up to 28 QMs are signaled in APS even when some of them will not be used in the quantization process.
 This contribution suggests simple changes on top of the current design to only signal the QMs to be used.
 The proposed method was implemented on top of VTM7.0 with minor changes on current spec.
 Additionally, the experiment results reportedly show that bit-rate reduction was observed under various conditions of transform size range on a provided test set.

+The 3rd version draft adds the solution#3 that a flag is signaled to indicate whether the chroma format is monochrome or not; chroma scaling lists are not signaled for monochrome case.

 Introduction